 Mary Dhapalany is Liya-Galawuymirr and tells these stories about Mewana speaking Mandhalpuy.
-Mewana is native grass used for making bags and baskets when collecting food near the swamp areas and is is also sometimes used to bind fish traps.
+Mewana is used making bags and baskets when collecting food near the swamp areas and is is also sometimes used to bind fish traps.

 Foods such as warraga (Cycad nuts), räkay (Water chestnuts), djitama (yams).
 These types of bags or baskets were sometimes used when soaking cycad nuts in fresh water to leach out toxins.